johnbrumley/desma158/day-8.md

 ## Talkin workShop

-Take the scene with all of the found sprites and make objects in the scene say things when the player is nearby.
+Import some images into your project to use as sprites and make objects in the scene say things when your player is nearby.
 You can have characters appear in different areas to say different things.

 ![10 Beautiful Postcards](https://img.itch.zone/aW1hZ2UvNDI3ODMxLzIxMzk5MzEucG5n/original/P8LqAl.png)